 Solitary confinement, as part of a disciplinary measure, takes place in a controlled environment where security measures are reinforced.

-Inmates placed in solitary confinement are entitled to one hour of exercise outside the cell per day.
+Prisoners placed in solitary confinement are entitled to one hour of exercise outside the cell per day.

 They spend 22 hours in their cell.
 This can be increased to 23 hours, upon the warden’s decision, when the space required for individual ‘yard time’ is unavailable (articles 173 and 174 of the Regulations).